Benjamin-Tomkins/CV-2022/README.md

 #### <a name="UI"></a>UX/UI Design :

-+ `Self-aligning wound healing plasters` __ efficiently reducing caesarean section scars without surgery **[in-dev]
-+ `Proof of concept for a tiered compiler` __ representing software in matrix form, to be algebraically simplified before optimising with a language compiler.
-+ `Integrated database numerical engine` __ enabling computation on medical data without violating patient confidentiality.
++ `Developing application concepts` __ enabling computation on medical data without violating patient confidentiality.
-+ `Ai Cancer detection system` __ analysing voxel-based data for CT scanners to determine likelihood and specialist recommendation engine.
++ `Creating vision documents` __ analysing voxel-based data for CT scanners to determine likelihood and specialist recommendation engine.
-+ `Ai system for SLR lenses` __ predictive algorithm to boost the quality of glass lenses to be closer to that of gemstone lenses.
-+ `Representing numbers in cool new ways` __ buy me a drink and I'll draw you a picture.
-+ `Cool plant/aeroponics stuff` __ buy me a drink and I'll still not tell you #NDA
++ `Illustrating and branding software` __ representing software in matrix form, to be algebraically simplified before optimising with a language compiler.
++ `Rapid prototyping with interactive wireframing` __ .

 #### <a name="PATENTS"></a>Patents :
 &nbsp;&nbsp;&nbsp;&nbsp;1_&nbsp;&nbsp;<b><i>"System and method of using genetic programming and neural network technologies to enhance spectral data"</i></b><br>